hapax/hapax.github.io/assets/simple-physics.md

 #### 4.1.
 Random walks (proof)<a id="sec-4-1" name="sec-4-1"></a>

+*Warning: this section is considerably more mathematical than the rest of the post.*

 One of the most beautiful and surprising scaling laws is associated with *random walks*, whose myriad physical applications include Einstein's proof of the existence of